cnagel85/sql-schema-versioning-tool/README.md

 A simple tool for versioning and tracking SQL databases schemas inspired by Ruby on Rails schema migrations

 ## Note from Author
-I created this tool to allow for an easier route to testing database schemas and updates as well as the ability to quickly bring up a clean test database for running tests or developing on.
+I created this tool to allow for an easier route to testing database schemas and updates as well as the ability to quickly bring up a clean test database for running tests or developing.

 I would not necessarily advise using this tool in production.
 The ease of accidently calling a rollback, drop or clean on your database and possible security issues around having a db user that can easily do this make production use risky and the tool was not meant to be used in the same capacity as Rails database rake tasks.